Section 1. Short Title

 - Mandatory sharing of records related to exploitation with law enforcement and state adult protective services agencies.

 An explanation of the rationale for these provisions and the interplay between them is discussed in the commentary to each section of the Model Act.
-Additional information about many of the policy recommendations embodied in the Model Act is included in the Endnotes to this report.
+Additional information about many of the policy recommendations embodied in the Model Act is included in the notes below.

 [iii] See Notice of Request for Comments Regarding NASAA’s Proposed Model Legislation or Regulation to Protect Vulnerable Adults from Financial Exploitation (Sept.
 29, 2015), available at nasaa.org/37301/notice-of-request-for-comments-regarding-nasaas-proposed-model-legislation-of-regulation-to-protect-vulnerable-adults-from-financial-exploitation/.